Lufedi/ECI-aygo-lab2/README.md

 ![](https://drive.google.com/uc?export=view&id=1t6DSEiJOjUwJ363AmET5VnfjGCAu5k8s)

 ###### 3. Deploy code
-This is a `nodejs` script that is using `aws-sdk` to obtain the access information of the instances created in the devious step, then using a ssh client (node-ssh) the script will download, build and run the application (docker, npm, git)
+This is a `nodejs` script that is using `aws-sdk` to obtain the access information of the instances created in the previous step, then using a ssh client (node-ssh) the script will download, build and run the application (docker, npm, git)

 First the script finds all the instances created in the previous step using the tag "stackName"